The St. Martin's Press (later Minotaur Books)/Private Eye Writers of America

 The Private Eye Writers of America (PWA) is an organization devoted to private-eye detective fiction, and are probably best known for their annual Shamus Awards.
 Membership is open to fans, writers, and publishing professionals.
 There are three levels of membership: Active, Associate, and International.

-By the way, there's seems to be a little confusion about the categories of the PWA's Best First Private Eye Novel Shamus and The St. Martin's Press/PWA Best First Private Eye Novel Contest.
+By the way, there's seems to be a little confusion about the categories of the PWA's Best First Private Eye Novel Shamus Award and Best First Private Eye Novel Contest.
 Seems some publishers don't make the distinction, and that a novel can win the contest, and a few years later, when it's finally published, win the Best First Novel Award.
 But it's pretty simple, actually.
-As Bob Randisi explains, "There is nothing for publishers to distinguish.
-The PWA/SMP contest winner is for an unpublished novel, and is ONLY a PWA/SMP prize winner.
+As PWA godfather Bob Randisi explains, "There is nothing for publishers to distinguish.
+The PWA/SMP contest winner is for an unpublished novel, and is only a PWA/SMP prize winner.
 It's not a book, eligible for book awards, until it is published."

 2005 BEST FIRST PRIVATE EYE NOVEL CONTEST

 | Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |